Back to Articles

 Shared Custody and the Claimant-Role Boundary

 Shared-custody cases are a frequent source of SPCCC complexity because both parents often have genuine, active involvement with the qualifying child, but only one can claim the credit.
-The rule is clear: the principal carer — the person the child primarily lives with — is the correct claimant.
+The rule is clear: the primary claimant - the person the child primarily lives with - is the correct claimant.
 But the practical difficulty is that in genuinely equal-time arrangements, the determination is not obvious on its face.

 Where both parents' addresses appear in various records for the child - which can happen when formal arrangements have not been kept consistent - Revenue will look at the pattern of records as a whole.
 In these cases, the parent whose records are more consistently and more recently associated with the child's primary residence has the stronger claim.